 And lastly, there’s the big one – price.
 The Lecia Q2 is the only digital camera I want to own.
 That’s true.
 But with an MSRP of $4,995 it’s a big pill to swallow.
 My time with the Q2 has me eyeing the less expensive Q-P, or even the original Q, and contemplating if these cameras would be enough (I suspect they would, and those who own them already should not “upgrade” to the Q2).
 While it’s true that these cameras lack the weather-sealing and some of the control refinements of the Q2, it’s also true that they’re significantly less expensive.
 And then there’s the fact that I could buy five Ricoh GRIIIs for the same money I’d spend on one Q2, and it’s very likely that the images and experience making them would be just as good.

 But the gripes highlighted in the last few paragraphs aren’t deal-breakers.
 The Leica Q2 is an amazing camera and weeks after returning it to my friends at B&H, I still find myself attempting to talk myself into the purchase.
 It’s the most fun, engaging, and enticing digital camera I’ve ever used.
-To be clear, I think it’s worth the asking price – I just don’t know how to convince my wife of the same.
+To be clear, I think it’s worth the asking price.

 Want your own Leica Q2?
 Buy it from B&H Photo